 This extract from the 1938 Ordnance Survey map shows housing development south of New Hinksey and in Cold Harbour.
 None of these terraced houses existed when the previous Ordnance Survey map was drawn in 1921.
-Notice the Bowling Green at the western end of Sunningwell Road, which was laid out by the South Oxford Bowls Club in 1933, on land rented from the City Council.
+Notice the bowling green and club house at the western end of Sunningwell Road, which were laid out by the South Oxford Bowls Club in 1933, on land rented from the City Council.
 The City's Infectious Diseases Hospital can be seen in the bottom right-hand corner.

 The Cold Harbour area was served by St Luke's church, which opened on Canning Crescent in 1933 as a mission hall under the patronage of St Matthew’s church on Marlborough Road.
 In 1933-6 further council housing was built at the southern end of the Abingdon Road, where it curves south-westwards, on land bought from the Revd JWC Moore.
 The Council had purchased the site in 1925, with the original intention of building oak-framed houses for tuberculosis sufferers (the Infectious Diseases Hospital being nearby).
 Instead the Glebe Estate was built for council tenants.
 The estate, part of which is Bertie Place.
 The estate was initially built by a Coventry firm, J Aston & Co, but was completed by Collett & Rogers of Wootton (near Abingdon).
 In 1938 the South Oxford Baptist church opened on Wytham Street (though after the map left was drawn).
 In 1997 it was discovered that land around Bertie Place was contaminated and major work was carried out to remove and replace the top soil.

 Most of the land on the western side of the Abingdon Road (apart from Hinksey Park) was built up by the eve of World War II.
 Meanwhile the eastern side of Abingdon Road has remained largely as farmland, allotments and college playing fields, mainly due to the ongoing problem of flooding.